bel-dualuniverse/DDW-Ore-Monitor/README.md

 screen.clear()
 screen.deactivate()
 ```
-Create a unit.tick() filter named "Live" and paste the contents of FMO-Ore_Monitor.lua
+Create a unit.tick() filter named "Live" and paste the contents of DDW-Ore-Monitor.lua

 ## Lua Parameters
 * title:  Title of the table